Department of Elementary and Secondary Education Logo

 • MTEL Updates:

-Updating and expanding licensure assessments aligned to Mass Literary and MA curriculum frameworks, including the updated Foundations of Reading MTEL(released 2020), the Reading Specialist MTEL (released 2022), and the identification of alternative assessments for Foundations of Reading through the 3-year MTEL-Alternative Assessment Pilot.
+DESE has updated and expanded the number of licensure assessments aligned to Mass Literary and the MA curriculum frameworks, including the updated Foundations of Reading MTEL (released 2020), the Reading Specialist MTEL (released 2022), and the identification of alternative assessments for Foundations of Reading through the 3-year MTEL-Alternative Assessment Pilot.

 • Early Literacy Observation Tool: